nxp-mcuxpresso/mcuxsdk-examples/_boards/kw47loc/ce_examples/nonblockingmode_test/bm/cm33_core0/example_board_readme.md

 Prepare the Demo
 ================
-1. Connect a USB cable between the host PC and the EVK board J14.
+1. Connect a USB cable between the host PC and the LOC board J3.
 2. Open a serial terminal on PC for the serial device with these settings:
     - 115200 baud rate
     - 8 data bits